canadianurbaninstitute/cmhc-scaling-tool/README.md

 Housing Variables were attached to main streets within 250 metres of the DA.
 Which was the extent of our qualitative case study boundaries

-Similarly the area of surface parking was aggregated and attached to all main streets within 250 metres
+Similarly the area and count of surface parking lots, as well as the count of civic anchors and gas stations was aggregated and attached to all main streets within 250 metres

 #### similar_streets